TharunSadula/mcpServerDemo/context.md

 - Latitude: 36.3729
 - Longitude: -94.2088

+## processTask
+The 'processTask' functionality retrives the action for given task, suggest user if he want to move to processAction if no action is returned then ask the user to provide input for processTask

+## processAction
+The 'processAction' functionality takes action and level

 This can be used to obtain geographic coordinates for cities or locations as needed in the application.

 ## Best Practices